LudwigStenberg/PersonalFinanceApp/Documentation.md

 - Switched time-based in-memory logic to SQL logic for:
-- PrepareTransactionDataAsync() renamed --> GetGroupedTransactionsAsync().
+- PrepareTransactionDataAsync() renamed --> GetGroupedTransactionsDTOAsync().
-- Changed TransactionSummaryDTO's dictionary (GroupedTransactions) to be of type DateTime instead of string.
+- Changed TransactionSummaryDTO's dictionary (GroupedTransactionsDTO) to be of type DateTime instead of string.
 - Updated FormatGroupKey to work with change above and also recreated it into a switch-expression
 - based on different timeUnits.

-- Removed outdated PrepareTransactionDataAsync logic and replaced it with a new SQL-based approach in GetGroupedTransactionsAsync.
+- Removed outdated PrepareTransactionDataAsync logic and replaced it with a new SQL-based approach in GetGroupedTransactionsDTOAsync.
 - Implemented dynamic SQL GROUP BY queries to handle grouping of transactions by Day, Week, Month, and Year.
-- Ensured TransactionSummaryDTO is populated with both GroupedTransactions and a flat Transactions list for consistent handling in the UI.
+- Ensured TransactionSummaryDTO is populated with both GroupedTransactionsDTO and a flat Transactions list for consistent handling in the UI.
 - Debugged and enhanced DisplayTransactionsByIndividual using existing TransactionDateHelper methods, ensuring group keys are formatted correctly based on the selected time unit.